 Many publishers seem to believe, falsely, that library eBook lending cuts into their business.

 **Note that, because of Hachette's and Macmillan's terms of service to consortia, and because Selco denied our request to enroll in the OverDrive Advantage program, neither Hachette nor Macmillan titles are available to us.
-IN SUMMARY: From the Big 6 publishers, we can only offer you eBooks from HarperCollins (with a 26-checkout limit) and Random House (at inflated pricing).
+IN SUMMARY: From the Big 5 publishers, we can only offer you eBooks from HarperCollins (with a 26-checkout limit), Penguin Random House (with expiration date or inflated pricing), and now Simon & Schuster (with an expiration date).

-The fact that all of the "Big 6" publishers are making at least some titles available to at least some libraries, with inflated pricing and/or other restrictions, is an 'improvement' over where we were a few months ago.
+The fact that all of the "Big 5" publishers are making at least some titles available to at least some libraries, with inflated pricing and/or other restrictions, is an 'improvement' over where we we have been in recent years.
 Click here for more recent history on eBook availability and pricing.

 With your Owatonna Public Library card you can check out books from the Selco regional public library system's collection of current and popular fiction and nonfiction, including books for children and teens.
 These are available through OverDrive, which enables you to borrow eBooks with your library card just as you do other materials. (eAudiobooks are also available through OverDrive.)